Need help buying out a jointly owned property?

 Ask a question

-Sometimes, your situation may change and one of the owners will want to take over full ownership of the property, or get their money out of the property.
-This could be due to a separation, a family dispute, an investment opportunity, or a change in your life circumstances.
+Be certain who you are purchasing a property with, as circumstances often change.
+One of the owners may want to take over full ownership or get their money out of the property.
+This change can be due to a separation, family dispute, or an owner looking for an investment opportunity.

 How do you buy someone out of a house?

-This can become complicated as the person(s) keeping the property and buying the other owner out will need to meet the lender's affordability checks for the full value of the mortgage, on their income alone.
+This can become complicated as the person(s) keeping the property and buying the other owner out will become responsible for their share of the mortgage debt.
+They now need to meet the lender's affordability checks for the full value of the mortgage, on their income alone.

 Are you looking to buy out the remaining share of a shared ownership property?

-This article is about buying out a joint owner when you own the property together.
+This article is about buying out a jointly owned property when you own the property together.

 If you own a share in your home through a shared ownership scheme and want to purchase some or all of the remaining shares from the housing association, read our article on staircasing.